Saturday, October 23, 2010

 THE PLOT

 The Time Ring returns the Doctor, Harry, and Sarah Jane to Station Nerva.
-But they arrive centuries early, in the time before the solar flares, when the station is being used as a beacon to aid in space travel.
-This particular beacon has been set up around Voga, an apparent asteroid drawn into Jupiter's orbit to become a new satellite for the giant planet, and a potential hazard to space navigation.
-But all is not well on the beacon.
-The station has been ravaged by plague, with only a handful of its original staff still alive.
+They arrive centuries early, however, in the time before the solar flares, when the station is being used as a beacon to aid in space travel.

 CHARACTERS